The Downfalls of Teeth as Tools

 Teeth are Not Tools

-Teeth are meant for biting, chewing, and breaking down food, not for opening bottles, ripping packages, or cracking nuts.
-Using your teeth as tools can lead to chips, cracks, and even breakage.
-It’s important to remember that our teeth are delicate and should be treated with care.
+Teeth are for biting, chewing, and breaking down food.
+They aren’t for opening bottles, ripping packages, or cracking nuts.
+Using your teeth as tools can cause chips, cracks, and even break them.
+Remember that our teeth are delicate and you should treat them with care because they don’t grow back.

 Dental Damage